Editor's note: This article was originally published September 12, 2014; it was updated November 6, 2017 to reflect the latest information.

 A massive humanitarian effort helped prevent widespread starvation in 2014, but the situation is desperate again.
 Ongoing violence continues to keep people from their homes, damage markets and disrupt planting, all of which keeps families from getting the food they need to survive.

-Almost 5 million people are currently at risk of going hungry.
-With famine already ravaging parts of South Sudan, people are dying of hunger — another 1 million people are on the brink of famine.
+6 million people are currently at risk of going hungry.
+With famine already ravaging parts of South Sudan, people are dying of hunger.
 Learn about our response to the food crisis ▸

 Why did the humanitarian situation deteriorate so quickly?